emilarista/nautobot-fetch/Nautobot Modelling Conventions.md

 The naming of endpoint connections in the resulting yaml files (rendered AVD data model) will use the following priority order:

-1. Primarily the interface label will be used to construct the connection name.
-Be aware that connection names MUST be unique.
-Since it is not possible to connect a LAG group type interface to another interface in nautobot, use of the label to describe the connection is strongly recommended.
+1. Primarily the connected interface/device of the port channel member interfaces will be used for the interface description.
+If any description is defined in nautobot, this will be appended to the endpoint description in the rendered configuration.
+2. If any label is provided in nautobot, the will be appended to the endpoint name.
+3. If the member ports are not connected to any device in nautobot, the description in nautobot will be used to define the endpoint name.
-2. If the label is not used, the connection name will simply be constructed from the leaf name and the leaf interface name in order to have a unique connection name.
+4. If a description is not present, the connection name will simply be constructed from the leaf name and the leaf interface name in order to have a unique connection name.

 ## 15.4 L2 non-MLAG LACP Connection